Bloody Elbow

 Bloody Elbow is a news website that covers the sports of mixed martial arts (MMA), boxing, kickboxing, Brazilian Jiu-jitsu, and other traditional martial arts and combat sports.
-Founded in 2007, the site is notable for its investigative reporting, breaking news coverage, opinion and analysis.
-It operates as part of the SB Nation network of sports blogging sites owned by Vox Media.
-The website is a part of the growing collection of MMA focused media outlets and provides analysis as well as compantary of multiple aspects of MMA.
+Founded in 2007, the site has been notable for its investigative reporting, breaking news coverage, opinion and analysis.
+Bloody Elbow operated as part of the SB Nation network of sports blogging sites owned by Vox Media until January 2023, when the blog separated from Vox and was acquired as an independent publication by its founding editor.
+One year later in March 2024 the website was sold to GRV Media.
+The website is a part of the growing collection of MMA focused media outlets and provides analysis as well as commentary of multiple aspects of MMA.

 Overview

 Founder Nate Wilcox (Kid Nate) recruited Luke Thomas to help run Bloody Elbow on May 21, 2007.
 Thomas worked as editor in chief of Bloody Elbow until 2011.
-Brent Brookhouse served as Bloody Elbow's managing editor from 2011 to 2015, before being replaced by Anton Tabuena from 2015 to present.
+Brent Brookhouse served as Bloody Elbow's managing editor from 2011 to 2015, before being replaced by Anton Tabuena from 2015 to March 2024.

 Called "critically acclaimed" by the New York Post, Bloody Elbow was reviewed as one of the best MMA news & media blogs online.
-Currently it is the third most popular MMA media & news website in the US according to Similarweb.
+Currently it is the third most popular MMA media & news website in the US, according to Similarweb.
 In 2017, Bloody Elbow editor Karim Zidan appeared on an episode of HBO's Real Sports with Bryant Gumbel to discuss his work covering Chechen dictator Ramzan Kadyrov's influence in the world of mixed martial arts.
-Among Bloody Elbow's regular contributors is Eugene S. Robinson, lead singer of the band Oxbow (band).
-Other notable contributors to Bloody Elbow include UFC veterans such as the late Josh Samman, women's MMA pioneer Roxanne Modafferi, and Ben Saunders,.
-Bloody Elbow's reporting has been sourced in many mainstream publications, including The New York Times, The Washington Post, The Advocate (LGBT magazine), Sports Illustrated, Forbes. and The New Yorker.
-Over the years Bloody Elbow has featured interviews with hundreds of professional MMA fighters as well as characters outside of the sport including Anthony Bourdain and Ed O'Neill.
+The New York Times cited Bloody Elbow in a June 2023 article detailing Meta CEO Mark Zuckerberg competing in a Brazilian Jiu-jitsu tournament.
+In the same month, Vox included statements from Wilcox on the MMA fans of younger generations in an editorial piece examining rumors of a future official cage fight occurring between Zuckerberg and Twitter CEO Elon Musk.
+In July 2023, in an article about combat sports audiences, The New Yorker quoted Wilcox while identifying the Ultimate Fighting Championship's predatory business practices aimed at their fighters.
+The following month, Jacobin quoted a Bloody Elbow featured post in an August article detailing UFC president Dana White's Power Slap fighting series and its integration into the UFC's event programming.
+A week later, Ariel Helwani cited Bloody Elbow on The MMA Hour when asked about the ongoing UFC class-action lawsuit.